the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab0_tamagotchi/_index.md

 ---

 # Pet Lab
 In this lab, you will learn about object oriented programming.
+You will create the backend of a pet simulator game.

 {{< expand "To learn more, visit the resources below" >}}